 Facebook, Twitter and Instagram disabled a Trump campaign video honoring George Floyd on all three of their social media platforms Friday, citing copyright claims.

-The campaign video, which YouTube has kept up, contains President Donald Trump’s voice playing in the background behind pictures and videos of both protests and riots that have ensued following George Floyd’s death while in custody of the Minneapolis Police Department, according to Reuters.
+The campaign video, which YouTube has kept up, contains President Donald Trump’s voice playing over pictures and videos of both protests and riots that have ensued following George Floyd’s death that occurred while in custody of the Minneapolis Police Department, according to Reuters.

 Trump criticized the removal of the video on Twitter, arguing that Twitter had violated section 230 of the Communications Decency Act by removing it.